proveskit/Documentation/docs/assembly_guide/ch_3_solar.md

 5. **Install the Two Position Screw Terminal on the bottom side of the board as seen in Figure 3.6**
    <p align="center">Figure 3.6: Properly Populated Screw Terminal</p>

+!!!
-   > **NOTE:** Two different screw terminal footprints are available as options depending on preference.
+      Two different screw terminal footprints are available as options depending on preference.